jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-6.md

 That statement sparked an idea in Seven’s mind.
 Fantome may not be able to speak, but if he could hear and was receptive to differential sounds, then perhaps there was a way to evoke a response from him.
 Seven paused the opera playback.
 Fantome immediately noticed the lack of music and for the first time took note of Seven’s presence.

-The Doctor turned to her annoyed.
+The Doctor turned to her, annoyed.
 “What are you doing?
 We were enjoying that.”

 “Exactly.”
 Seven said, still contemplating her next course of action.
 “He may not be able to speak, but he can hear.”